vickyzhoujy/w22/_lab/lab02.md

 You will need to turn in your correct <code>hello.cpp</code> file to Gradescope.

-The lab assignment "cs16_Lab00" should appear in your Gradescope dashboard in CMPTGCS 1A.
+The lab assignment `lab02` should appear in your Gradescope dashboard.
 If you haven't submitted anything for this assignment yet, Gradescope will prompt you to upload your files.

 For this lab, you will need to upload your `hello.cpp` file.
 You either can navigate to your file, "drag-and-drop" them into the "Submit Programming Assignment" window, or even use a GitHub repo to submit your work.
 For now choose either of the first two options and follow the steps to upload `hello.cpp` to gradescope.